philosophers-stone/transform/README.md

 in the initial map.

 The depth argument should always be left at the default value when using this protocol.
-For the anonymous functions in the potion map, they can use the depth list to know which kind of data structure contains the current data type.
+The anonymous functions in the potion map can use the depth list to know which kind of data structure contains the current data type.